-The Violet Hour is said to be the birthplace of craft cocktails in Chicago, and no visit is complete without a drink at one of the city’s original speakeasies.
+The Violet Hour is said to be the birthplace of craft cocktails in Chicago, and no visit is complete without a drink here at one of the city’s original speakeasies.

-Look for a yellow light to mark the bar’s entrance – if the light is on, they are open for business.
+Look for a yellow light to mark the bar’s entrance – if the light is on, they're open for business.
 Once you cross the threshold, the lights dim, and sound hushes behind towering velvet curtains that open to reveal an upscale cocktail bar.
 Be sure to keep your phone on silent and dress as if you’re meeting the parents to ensure admittance.

 If you can’t get enough of Chicago’s speakeasies, add The Drifter and Lady Bird to your list.
 The Drifter is located on the lower level of River North’s iconic Green Door Tavern, the city’s oldest drinking hole.
 Find the entrance en route to the bathroom behind a bookshelf.
 And the best part?
 Vaudeville shows play every hour (expect to pay a cover).

-Lady Bird is nestled in the basement of the Hoxton, located in the West Loop.
+Lady Bird is nestled in the basement of the Hoxton, in the West Loop.
 The low-lit bar features live music (jazz, soul and rock) Thursday through Saturday and evokes feelings of 1960s glam.

 3. Find Chicago's magic

-In the Loop, spectators can get dolled up for an intimate night of magic with Dennis Watkins, a third-generation magician, at the opulent Palmer House Hilton; dress well, as cocktail attire is encouraged.
+In the Loop, spectators can get dolled up for an intimate night of magic with Dennis Watkins, a third-generation magician, at the opulent Palmer House Hilton – dress well, as cocktail attire is encouraged.
 If you prefer something more laid-back, head north to the Chicago Magic Lounge.